bgamari/squmfit/docs/index.rst

 Overview
 ---------

-`model-fit` is a general-purpose library for non-linear least-squared curve fitting.
+`squmfit` is a general-purpose library for non-linear least-squared curve fitting.
 The library is designed to enable modular models which can be easily composed to describe complex data sets.
 Moreover, the library supports the ability to simultaneously fit multiple data sets, each with its own model, over a common set of parameters.

-In constrast to `lmfit`_, `model-fit` treats the free parameters of the the fit as first-class objects.
+In constrast to `lmfit`_, `squmfit` treats the free parameters of the the fit as first-class objects.

 A simple example